Are We Getting Enough Protein?

 Which protein-rich foods should I eat more often?

-Nowadays, it is recommended to switch up our choices of protein in order to benefit from a wide variety of nutrients that have shown to provide long term health benefits such as chronic disease prevention, weight management and overall improved health.
-This would include…
+Nowadays, it is recommended to switch up our choices of protein in order to benefit from a wide variety of nutrients that have shown to provide long term health benefits such as chronic disease prevention, weight management and maintained muscle health.
+Among the variety, this would include…

 Fish & seafood.
 Incorporating fish 2-3x/week into your diet as a protein source can offer numerous health advantages.

 Plant-based protein.
-Incorporating plant-based protein into your diet brings in a host of health benefits.
+Incorporating plant-based protein at least 2-3x/week into your diet brings in a host of health benefits.
 This includes foods like beans, lentils, tofu, tempeh, nuts, seeds, and whole grains.

 In the end, achieving an adequate protein intake is a key component of overall health and well-being.
 Be sure to…

-2. Make sure to include a source of protein in both your meals and snacks ⎯ to keep you satisfied and energized throughout the day.
+Make sure to include a source of protein in both your meals and snacks ⎯ to help keep you satisfied and energized throughout the day.

-3. Keep it varied ⎯ enjoying a variety of protein-rich foods throughout the week can help to ensure a well-rounded nutritional profile.
+Keep it varied ⎯ by enjoying a variety of protein-rich foods throughout the week can help to ensure a well-rounded nutritional profile.

 What are your favourite ways to add protein to your meals & snacks?